sergueyarellano/tddpractice/docs/b.part4.md

 }
 ```

-Two things here:
+Two things to note here:

 - The name `lift` is just a fancy functional way to call this function, but in fact, we are kind of "lifting" the type here to a type structure that we are going to maintain all along the pipe flow.
-We will refer to the structure that we just created as "lifted type" or "payload"
+We will refer to the structure that we just created as "lifted type" or "payload".
 - We did not start with a test because there is no need to test a simple factory function.
 Trying to achieve 100% coverage is just not focusing where you need to focus.

 We can move now the `lift` function to `tools.js`